jasonmayes/Retraining-TensorFlow-Classifier-Using-Video/README.md

 Please change the location of the TensorFlow install on line 51: TENSOR_FLOW_PATH to where you installed TensorFlow to on your system.

 IMPORTANT: Zip file must consist of folders of videos only.
 These folders must not be inside any parent folder.
-For example this is a valid zip structure as all mp4s are only 1 level deep:
+For example:
 ```
+This is a valid zip structure as all mp4s are only 1 level deep:
 myfile.zip
 -- object/
 ------ videoOfObject.mp4